 The Nakamichi Shockwafe Ultra 9.2 eARC is very good for mixed usage.
 It's a unique bar, and the additional subwoofers and satellites make it a solid choice for those with larger living rooms.
 It gets loud, and its setup is customizable, as you can set the satellites in different configurations based on your preferences.
 Also, there's Dolby Atmos support, and the added eARC capability lets you enjoy other object-based and lossless formats like DTS:X. With advanced audio formats, you don't get the same immersive, all-around-you feel that makes it feel like your favorite movies are taking place in your living room.

 The Nakamichi Shockwafe Ultra 9.2 eARC is great for dialogue-centric TV shows and podcasts.
-It has a discrete center channel to improve vocal clarity, and its balanced mids mean that you hear vocals in the mix.
+It has a discrete center channel to improve vocal clarity, and its balanced mids mean that you hear vocals clearly in the mix.
 You can even use its TV preset as a dialogue enhancement tool, which is nice.
-However, if you're looking to stream podcasts and audiobooks to the bar, the options are fairly limited.
+However, the options are fairly limited if you want to stream podcasts and audiobooks to the bar.
 There's Bluetooth support, but no Wi-Fi connectivity is available.

 The Nakamichi Shockwafe Ultra 9.2 eARC is good for music.
-Out-of-the-box, it has very good sound quality, and its two subwoofers bring plenty of rumble in the bass range.
-Its overall sound is a bit bassy as a result, so you notice extra boom in the mix.
-Voices and instruments in your favorite tracks are clear and present thanks to its balanced mids, though the recessed treble leads to a lack in detail.
-It comes with some customization tools, including subwoofer level and treble adjustment features.
-They make it easy to switch up the bar's sound, so you can enjoy a more balanced frequency response if you wish.
+It has very good sound quality out of the box, and its two subwoofers bring plenty of rumble in the bass range.
+Its overall sound is slightly bassy as a result, so you'll notice extra boom in the mix.
+The recessed treble leads to a lack of detail with higher-pitched instruments like cymbals.
+Fortunately, the bar has some customization tools, including subwoofer level and treble adjustment features.

 The Nakamichi Shockwafe Ultra 9.2 eARC is very good for movies.
-This bar supports lots of different audio formats that you're likely to come across on different streaming platforms, from 5.1 surround sound Dolby Digital to object-based Dolby Atmos.
-Dialogue is clear in the mix, and there's lots of rumble in the bass during action-packed scenes.
+This bar supports many different audio formats that you'll likely come across on different streaming platforms, from 5.1 surround sound Dolby Digital to object-based Dolby Atmos.
+Dialogue is pretty clear in the mix, and there's lots of rumble in the bass during action-packed scenes.
 However, the overall listening experience isn't quite as immersive, and sound effects seem like they're just coming from the space in front of you.
-You don't get the feeling of effects happening all around you like with other premium models.
+You don't feel the effects happening all around you like with other premium models.

 The Nakamichi Shockwafe Ultra 9.2 eARC is available in Black, and you can see the label for our model here.